See Which Celebrities Turned Down An Invitation To Joe Jackson’s Funeral

 Joe Jackson, the patriarch of the Jackson family that gave the world such talent as Michael and Janet Jackson, died last week after a battle with cancer.

-The controversial Svengali was 89 years old.
+The controversial svengali was 89 years old.

 Though many people believed that Joe Jackson was — alternately — abusive and a great businessman, there were a number of people who wanted to pay their respects to the man that, ultimately, created a legendary musical empire.

-Diana Ross, Liza Minnelli, Quincy Jones, Celine Dion, and Paul McCartney are just a few of the many celebrities that were invited to the memorial, but whose likelihood of showing up is “slim.”
-Bruno Mars, Jay-Z, and many, many more celebrities who were invited will not be attending the funeral services, which will be held at Forest Lawn Cemetery in Los Angeles, CA.
+Diana Ross, Liza Minnelli, Quincy Jones, Celine Dion and Paul McCartney are just a few of the many celebrities that were invited to the memorial, but whose likelihood of showing up is “slim.”
+Bruno Mars, Jay-Z, and many, many more celebrities who were invited will not be attending the funeral services, which will be held at Forest Lawn Cemetary in Los Angeles, CA.

 However, there are a few celebrities that will be in attendance.
 The Rev. Al Sharpton is, most notably, going to be in attendance, and some reports suggest that it is he who will deliver the eulogy at Joe Jackson’s funeral.